GoogleCloudPlatform/Open_Data_QnA/terraform/README.md

 # Infrastructure deployment
 The provided terraform streamlines the setup of this solution and serves as a blueprint for deployment.
 The script provides a one-click, one-time deployment option.
 However, it doesn't include CI/CD capabilities and is intended solely for initial setup.

+> [!NOTE]
-*Note*: Current version of the Terraform Google Cloud provider does not support deployment of a few resources, this soultion uses null_resource to create those resources using Google Cloud SDK.
+> Current version of the Terraform Google Cloud provider does not support deployment of a few resources, this soultion uses null_resource to create those resources using Google Cloud SDK.

 ## Table of Contents
 - [Terraform folder structure](#terraform-folder-structure)